Monday, 4 April, 2011

 He sat me down in what appeared to be a dentist chair – maybe his plan was to pull my teeth out once the hair removal was finished?
 Who knows, I didn’t wait around to find out.

 This Jack of all trades turned out to be a bit of a talker and started waffling on about David Beckham before the cut, mostly in Thai.
-I think I touched upon this in a previous blog – people will often say random words or things that are associated with the foreigner’s country at an attempt to create an immediate bond.
+This didn’t feel unusual – people will often say random words or things that are associated with the foreigner’s country at an attempt to create an immediate bond.
 I was pretty sure that was what was going on here.

 However, he wasn’t referencing Beckham due to the British connection.
 Instead, it was more his subtle way of explaining the desire he had to shave my head.